zeina99/QnA-research-papers/README.md

 ### Future improvements:
 - find a way to ignore subscripts when extracting text from pdfs as it is causing problems
+- divide paragraphs as present in pdf document, instead of a fixed word count
-- implement a login system
+- implement a login system where each user can view their own pdfs